 Colonel Hieu also requested the newly arrived US 1st Air Cavalry to use its huge helicopters to transport artillery tubes (of Battery B, 2/17th Artillery) to Phu My in order to apply the "artillery firepower preceding tanks' attack" tactic, an element Colonel Tung was not able to anticipated while drawing up his plan of ambush.
-As a matter of fact, when the relief task force reached midway approaching the ambush site, Colonel Hieu gave order to LTC Luat to stop his relief column to allow pre-scheduled artillery and air strikes to destroy enemy ambush positions before the relief column resumed its advance toward the camp.
-Failing to destroy the relief force, Colonel Tung was forced to order 32nd Regiment to retreat to the rear base at Chu Pong, and to abandon the plan of joining force with 33rd Regiment to attack the camp.
+When the relief task force reached midway approaching the ambush site, Colonel Hieu gave order to LTC Luat to stop his relief column to allow pre-scheduled artillery and airstrikes to destroy enemy ambush positions before the relief column resumed its advance toward the camp.
+Failing to destroy the relief force, Colonel Tung was forced to order 32nd Regiment to retreat to the rear base at Chu Pong, and to abandon the plan of joining forces with the 33rd Regiment to attack the camp.
 Meanwhile, 33rd Regiment also received the order to retreat.

-After succeeding in maneuvering out of being checkmated, it was Colonel Hieu's turn to make the move to counter-attack Colonel Tung.
+After succeeding in maneuvering out of being checkmated, it was Colonel Hieu's turn to make a move to counter-attack Colonel Tung.

 Besides the attacks conducted by units of US 3rd Air Cavalry Brigade, Colonel Hieu also coordinated with US Air Force to use strategic bombers B-52 to take part in the battle with five daily bombardments of the Chu Pong massif from 11/15.
 B-52 targets also included LZ X-Ray on 11/17.

-Because 334th Battalion and 635th Battalion, the two remaining of 32nd Regiment, were located on the north side of Ia Drang river and next to the Cambodian border, it was politically risky to let the American troops operate near the border.
+Because 334th Battalion and 635th Battalion, the two remaining 32nd Regiment, were located on the north side of the Ia Drang river and next to the Cambodian border, it was politically risky to let the American troops operating near the border.
 Consequently, Colonel Hieu decided to use VN Airborne Brigade to execute the final counter move for the knockout punch.

 First, Colonel Hieu requested that US 1st Air Cavalry established a new artillery firepower base (with Battery C, 2/17th Artillery) located at LZ Crooks north of Ia Drang to support Operation Than Phong 7 pursuing the last two battalions of Colonel Tung.
 Next, Colonel Hieu had the entire VN Airborne Brigade, scattered in Saigon, Bien Hoa, Vung Tau and Phu Yen, transported to a location north of Ia Drang river, with the mission of channeling these two battalions toward the ambush site set at the last corridor that could be used to escape to Cambodia.
 The Airborne Brigade, under the command of LTC Ngo Quang Truong, performed two ambushes: the first one on 11/20 at 1440 hours (killing about 200 VC), and the second one on 11/24 at 0945 hours (killing about 65 VC).